 Table 2: tumor recurrence characteristics

-Figure 1: diagnosis of renal masses of three patients by contrasted CT scan; patient 1 (A, B) central right renal upper to mid pole solid lesion (4 x 3.5 x 3.5 cm, red arrows); patient 2 (C, D) heterogenous enhancing exophytic mass lesion arising from the mid pole posterior cortex of right kidney, protruding into right middle lobe calyx (5.4 x 4.8 x 4 cm, blue arrows); patient 3 (E, F): completely endophytic heterogenous enhancing lesion arising from lower pole of right kidney (2.5 x 3 x 3 cm, yellow arrows)
+Figure 1: renal masses of three patients by contrasted CT scan; patient 1 (A, B) central right renal upper to mid pole solid lesion (4 x 3.5 x 3.5 cm, red arrows); patient 2 (C, D) heterogeneous enhancing exophytic mass lesion arising from the mid pole posterior cortex of right kidney, protruding into right middle lobe calyx (5.4 x 4.8 x 4 cm, blue arrows); patient 3 (E, F): completely endophytic heterogeneous enhancing lesion arising from lower pole of right kidney (2.5 x 3 x 3 cm, yellow arrows)

 - Malloy-Weir LJ, Schwartz L, Yost J, McKibbon KA.
 Empirical relationships between numeracy and treatment decision making: A scoping review of the literature.
 Patient Educ Couns.
 2016 Mar 1;99(3):310-25.
 PubMed | Google Scholar